adr/madr/docs/index.md

 a) write down the decisions and
 b) to version the decisions.

-There are debates what is an architecturally-significant decision and which decisions are not architecturally significant.
+There are debates about what is an architecturally-significant decision and which decisions are not architecturally significant.
 Since we believe that any (important) decision should be captured in a structured way, we offer the MADR template to capture any decision.

 This repository offers a solution to record any decisions.